 is the small black box on the right.
 Click to

 is however useless without a good antenna.
 Most

 DXers use antennas made of copper wire, which is

-develop elementary skills in a wide range of languages
+skills in a wide range of languages and at least

-frequencies and when to listen to, and also help
+and when to listen to, and also help in analyzing

 For future reference, all interesting signals are

 at the time of listening, many DXers compile reception

 Nowadays this is done mostly by email or via social